gabkrenzer/vaspMD/MLFF/benchmark/README.md

 2. `mae_rmse.py`, which prints Mean solute Errors (MAE), Root Mean Squared Errors (RMSE), and Maximum Absolute Errors (MaxAE) on energies, forces, and stresses.

 ## Unseen Data
 There are two ways to generate the unseen data with random seeds: from AIMD, or from MLFF-MD.
 Intuition suggests that AIMD will generate structures that are more different from the training configurations than MLFF-MD.
 Nevertheless, MLFF-MD is significantly cheaper and should be used where AIMD is too expensive, or does not allow to generate long-enough simulation times.
-Random seeds are used to explore more of the potential surface and wider variety of structures.
+Random seeds are used to explore more of the potential surface and obtain a wider variety of structures.
 1. Run `incars.py` to prepare AIMD/MLFF-MD simulations with different random seeds at different temperatures.
 Assumes all standard input files are in your working directory.
 2. Run `mega_sub.sh`, which is an example submission script.
 3. Once the AIMD/MLFF-MD simulations are finished, run `rng_structures.py` to randomly select structures from the AIMD/MLFF-MD simulations at each temperature.